WismutHansen/lst/crates/lst-mcp/TESTING.md

 - Verify server is using stdio transport (not HTTP)
 - Check that requests/responses are newline-delimited JSON

+### "Cannot start a runtime from within a runtime" error
+- This was fixed in the latest version by making tool methods async
+- If you see this error, ensure you're using `.await` on tool calls
+- Tools should NOT create new tokio runtimes or use `block_on`

 ## Debugging Tips

 1. Run with debug logging to see all requests/responses